 The claimant's testimony is not found persuasive or credible that he worked the hours claimed.
 Further, if any hours had been found to be worked, the only applicable rate of pay awarded could be minimum wage, \$7.25, as the parties agree there was no "meeting of the minds" regarding any hourly rate.
-In fact, there were no discussions as all regarding wages.
+In fact, there were no discussions as all regarding wages because this was a partnership.